lmp47/synonym/README.md

 Synonym is implemented as a modification of Descartes, and installation proceeds similarly:

-First make sure you have Haskell and z3 installed.
+First make sure you have Haskell and z3 installed (recommended: Z3 version 4.5.1).
-The version of z3 that is installed should have support for interpolants.

 Then install the language-java and z3 packages by running

 * `cabal install` in *dependencies/language-java-0.2.7* and
-* `cabal install z3`
+* `cabal install z3-4.1.2`

 To install the main package, run `cabal install` in the *synonym* directory.